 Compensation Committee.
-Our Compensation Committee currently consists of directors Gerhard F. Burbach, Nicolas Barthelemy, and Samuel D. Colella.
-Mr. Burbach is the chair of our Compensation Committee as of the date of this proxy statement, however Mr. Barthelemy will replace him as chair on the date of the Annual Meeting.
-Each member of our Compensation Committee is an independent director under the applicable rules and regulations of the SEC and Nasdaq, a nonemployee director as defined in Rule 16b-3 promulgated under the Exchange Act, and an outside director as defined pursuant to Section 162(m) of the U.S. Internal Revenue Code, as amended.
+Our Compensation Committee is currently chaired by Nicolas M. Barthelemy.
+Each member of the Compensation Committee is an independent director under the applicable rules and regulations of the SEC and Nasdaq, a nonemployee director as defined in Rule 16b-3 promulgated under the Exchange Act, and an outside director as defined pursuant to Section 162(m) of the U.S. Internal Revenue Code, as amended.
 Furthermore, if required to ensure compliance with Rule 16b-3 under the Exchange Act, a subcommittee of the Compensation Committee or the Board considers and approves the grant of equity awards to our executive officers.

-Our Compensation Committee oversees our corporate compensation programs and is authorized to, among other things:
+The Compensation Committee oversees our corporate compensation programs and is authorized to, among other things:

-- review the compensation and benefits of our Chief Executive Officer and other executive officers; - review our corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - assist our Board in providing oversight of the Company's overall compensation plans and benefits program; and - administer our equity incentive plans.
+- review the compensation and benefits of our CEO and other executive officers; - review our corporate goals and objectives relevant to the compensation of our CEO; - assist our Board in providing oversight of the Company's overall compensation plans and benefits program; and - administer our equity incentive plans.

-Please see the sections entitled "Compensation of Non-Employee Directors" and "Executive Compensation" for a description of our processes and procedures for the consideration and determination of executive and director compensation.
+Please see the sections entitled "Executive Compensation" and "Compensation of Non-Employee Directors" for a description of our processes and procedures for the consideration and determination of executive and director compensation.

 Nominating and Corporate Governance Committee.
-Our Nominating and Corporate Governance Committee currently consists of directors Samuel D. Colella and Carlos Paya.
-Dr. Paya is the chair of the Nominating and Corporate Governance Committee.
-Our Board of Directors has determined that each member of our Nominating and Corporate Governance Committee is an independent director under the applicable rules and regulations of the SEC and Nasdaq.
+Our Nominating and Corporate Governance Committee is currently chaired by Carlos Paya.
+Our Board has determined that each member of our Nominating and Corporate Governance Committee is an independent director under the applicable rules and regulations of the SEC and Nasdaq.

-Our Nominating and Corporate Governance Committee oversees and assists our Board of Directors in reviewing and recommending nominees for election as directors and oversees our corporate governance matters.
-The Nominating and Corporate Governance Committee is authorized to, among other things:
+Our Nominating and Corporate Governance Committee oversees and assists our Board in reviewing and recommending nominees for election as directors and oversees our corporate governance matters.
+Among other things, the Nominating and Corporate Governance Committee is authorized to:

-- evaluate and make recommendations regarding the composition, organization, and governance of the Board and its committees; - evaluate the performance of members of the Board and make recommendations regarding committee and chair assignments; - recommend desired qualifications for Board membership and conduct searches for potential members of the Board; - review and recommend Board compensation programs for outside directors; and - develop and make recommendations with regard to our corporate governance guidelines.
+- evaluate and make recommendations regarding the composition, organization, and governance of the Board and its committees; - evaluate the performance of members of the Board and make recommendations regarding committee and chair assignments; - · recommend desired qualifications for Board membership and conduct searches for potential members of the Board; - review and recommend Board compensation programs for outside directors; and - develop and make recommendations with regard to our corporate governance guidelines.